Skip to main content

 Journal Article

 1. Rosett HA, Allshouse AA, Nygaard IE, Hill AJ, Swenson CW (2023).
 Association Between Genital Hiatus Size 8 Weeks Postpartum and Pelvic Organ Prolapse 1 Year After the First Vaginal Delivery.
 Urogynecology (Phila).
-(Read full article)
+(Read full publication)

 2. Hill AJ, Balgobin S, Mishra K, Jeppson PC, Wheeler T 2nd, Mazloomdoost D, Anand M, Ninivaggio C, Hamner J, Bochenska K, Mama ST, Balk EM, Corton MM, Delancey J, Society of Gynecologic Surgeons Pelvic Anatomy Group (2021).
 Recommended standardized anatomic terminology of the posterior female pelvis and vulva based on a structured medical literature review.
 Am J Obstet Gynecol, 225(2), 169.e1-169.e16.
-(Read full article)
+(Read full publication)

 3. Hill AJ, Yang J, Martinez LI, Nygaard I, Egger MJ (2021).
 Trajectories of Pelvic Floor Symptoms and Support After Vaginal Delivery in Primiparous Women Between Third Trimester and 1 Year Postpartum.
 Female Pelvic Med Reconstr Surg, 27(8), 507-513.
-(Read full article)
+(Read full publication)

 4. Allen-Brady K, Norton PA, Hill AJ, Rowe K, Cannon-Albright LA (2020).
 Risk of pelvic organ prolapse treatment based on extended family history.
 Am J Obstet Gynecol, 223(1), 105.e1-105.e8.
-(Read full article)
+(Read full publication)

 5. Balgobin S, Jeppson PC, Wheeler T 2nd, Hill AJ, Mishra K, Mazloomdoost D, Dunivan GC, Anand M, Mama ST, Bochenska K, Lewicky-Gaupp C, Balk EM, DeLancey J, Corton MM, Society of Gynecologic Surgeons Pelvic Anatomy Group (2019).
 Standardized terminology of apical structures in the female pelvis based on a structured medical literature review.
 Am J Obstet Gynecol, 222(3), 204-218.
-(Read full article)
+(Read full publication)